 Chantzi NI, Meligova AK et al Steroids 2011 76:974-85

-Michael N. Alexis, PhD, Research Professor Dimitra J. Mitsiou, PhD, Research Assistant Professor Vassiliki Ganou, MSc, Technical Research Scientist Aggeliki K. Meligova, Post doctoral fellow Vassilis Mersinias, Post doctoral fellow Maria Poulou, Post doctoral fellow Viky Kyriakou, PhD student Sofia Zerva, PhD student Dimitra Siakouli, Graduate student
+Michael N. Alexis, PhD, Research Professor Dimitra J. Mitsiou, PhD, Research Assistant Professor Jelena Nestorov, Visiting Researcher Athina Boulaka, Postdoctoral fellow Eleni Kouverianou, Postdoctoral fellow Aggeliki K. Meligova, Postdoctoral fellow Vassilis Mersinias, Postdoctoral fellow Dimitra Siakouli, PhD student Marion Glava, Postgraduate student Vassilis Ritsos, Graduate student Chrysoula Tsirigoti, Graduate student

-2. Elucidation of the prognostic and therapeutic significance of estrogen receptor β in Triple Negative Breast Cancer: TNBC is a subtype of ERα-negative breast cancer that lacks HER2 overexpression as well as ERα and PR (progesterone receptor) expression, represents approx. 15% of all breast cancer cases and is the dominant phenotype in patients-carriers of BRCA1 gene mutations.
+2. Elucidation of the prognostic and therapeutic significance of estrogen receptor β in Triple Negative Breast Cancer (TNBC): TNBC is a subtype of ERα-negative breast cancer that lacks HER2 overexpression as well as ERα and PR (progesterone receptor) expression, represents approx. 15% of all breast cancer cases and is the dominant phenotype in patients-carriers of BRCA1 gene mutations.
 TNBC is known to predominantly express two isoforms of ERβ, ERβ1 & ERβ2, of which only ERβ1 is known to bind estradiol with high affinity.
 High-affinity ligands for ERβ2 are presently unknown.
-We recently reported that ERβ2 is associated with poor prognosis in ERα-negative breast carcinoma.
+We recently reported that low ERβ1 expression and high ERβ2 expression are markers for identification of adjuvant endocrine therapy-treated ERα-positive breast carcinoma patients at risk of early and late relapse, respectively; and that ERβ2 is associated with poor prognosis in ERα-negative breast carcinoma.
 However, the prognostic and therapeutic significance of ERβ1 and ERβ2 in TNBC remain essentially unknown.
-We set out, i) to assess the clinical significance of ERβ1 and ERβ2 in TNBC by associating receptor expression levels with disease outcome in a cohort of 500 cases of TNBC and, ii) to unravel the molecular determinants of alleged ERβ1 and ERβ2 activity against wild-type and mutant BRCA1-bearing TNBC cell lines by determining their chromatin binding sites and transcriptional read-outs in the presence of estrogen and/or tamoxifen.
+We set out, i) to assess the clinical significance of ERβ1 and ERβ2 in TNBC by associating receptor expression levels with disease outcome in a very large cohort of TNBC cases and, ii) to unravel the molecular determinants of sensitivity of TNBC cell lines to effective combinations of known and new drugs.
 The above tasks are funded by Research Programs THALES: Project 85355 (2012-15): “Molecular sub-typing of Triple Negative Breast Cancer (TNBC)”.
 Project Participants: Department of Medical Oncology, School of Medicine, Univ. of Thessaloniki - Molecular Diagnostics Laboratory, National Centre of Scientific Research ‘Demokritos’ - Department of Basic Medical Sciences, School of Medicine, Univ. of Athens - Molecular Endocrinology Team, IBMCB, NHRF.

 3. Development of Selective ER Modulators (SERMs) with osteoprotective, neuroprotective and/or anticancer activities: The increase in life expectancy has significantly increased morbidity and mortality due to post-menopausal endocrine-related degenerative diseases, including senile dementia, osteoporosis and breast cancer, in particular.
-Substituting for endogenous estrogen with exogenous hormones has been shown to increase the risk for breast cancer.
-SERMs such as raloxifene act as estrogens in the bone and as anti-estrogens in the breast and uterus and therefore constitute a safe alternative to estrogen.
+Substitution of exogenous hormones for endogenous estrogen has been shown to increase the risk for breast cancer.
+SERMs such as raloxifene act as estrogens in the bone and as anti-estrogens in the breast and uterus and reportedly constitute a safe alternative to estrogen.
 However, long term patients’ compliance with SERM treatment is poor.
-The aim of this task is to discover natural SERMs that display significant chemopreventive potential against postmenopausal osteoporosis and hypercholesterolemia, while lacking stimulatory activity in the breast and uterus.This task entails 1) in vitro evaluation and prioritization of hundreds of new compounds using cell lines; 2) determination of the transcriptomic and metabonomic profiles of the compounds that are most active in promoting osteoblastogenesis and/or inhibiting osteoclastogenesis in vitro; 3)evaluation of the potential of selected lead compounds to prevent hypercholesterolemia and osteoporosis in the ovariectomized mouse.
+The aim of this task is to discover natural compounds that display osteoporosis chemopreventive potential, while lacking estrogenic activity in the breast and uterus.This task entails: 1) in vitro evaluation and prioritization of hundreds of new compounds using cell lines; 2) determination of the transcriptomic and metabonomic profiles of the compounds that are most active in promoting osteoblastogenesis and/or inhibiting osteoclastogenesis in vitro; 3)evaluation of the potential of selected lead compounds to prevent hypercholesterolemia and osteoporosis in the ovariectomized mouse model of estrogen deficiency.
 The above tasks are funded by Research Programs THALES: Project 80038 (2012-15): “Development of new selective estrogen receptor modulators for preventing menopause consequences (SERMENCO)”.
 Project Participants: Department of Pharmacognosy & Natural Products Chemistry, School of Pharmacy, Univ. of Athens - Department of Chemistry, Agricultural Univ. of Athens - Molecular Endocrinology Team, IBMCB, NHRF; and COOPERATION: Project 09SYN-11-1076 (2011-2015): “Development of natural products and analogues for osteoporosis prevention: transcriptomic, proteomic & metabolomic approaches”.
 Project Participants: Department of Pharmacognosy & Natural Products Chemistry, School of Pharmacy, Univ. of Athens - Department of Surgery, School of Medicine, Univ. of Athens – Molecular Endocrinology Team, IBMCB, NHRF - Lavipharm SA.

 Chantzi NI et al, Cancer Res Clin Oncol.
 2013 Sep;139(9):1489-98.